 The problem was that one of my family members kept calling me every single day for the past few weeks without fail.
 I could tell that she was really struggling.
 She’s an older woman and she lived through some difficult times after WWII in Eastern Europe.

-As I usually do, I went against my better judgement in the face of a family member who was clearly desperately trying to get my attention and drove to see her and others in my family in the same area.
-Needless to say it was a poor decision.
+As I usually do, I went against my better judgment in the face of a family member who was clearly desperately trying to get my attention and drove to see her and others in my family in the same area.
+Needless to say, it was a poor decision.

 Getting back to the family member who was really struggling the last few weeks.
 She’s the one who owns the house that I was at – everyone likes to gather there.
 She is a classic narcissist.
 Just like I do my best not to complain, I also do my best not to label people with diagnoses even though I’m in the medical field but in this case I think I’m justified.

 I always tell myself that I have to go see her and the rest of them.
 It would be irresponsible not to because they need me.
-She needs me to take care of her, and make her feel better, especially during this difficult time.
+She needs me to take care of her and make her feel better, especially during this difficult time.
 The truth is though that she is manipulating me.
-She is one of those people who feels better by making those around her feel worse.
-She goes on and on about how horrible her own life is until the whole room is angry, upset or just sad and that eases her own pain.
+She is one of those toxic people who feel better by making those around her feel worse.
+She goes on and on about how horrible her own life is until the whole room is angry, upset, or just sad and that eases her own pain.

 I’ve long since realized that, so why do I keep going back?
 Why can’t I cut her out of my life?
 The same reason you can’t cut the toxic people out of your life:

 - a sense of responsibility.

 They make you feel like they need you for some reason or another.
 Toxic people are not self-sufficient.
 They are usually broken in one way or another or make you see them that way so that you feel like it’s your responsibility to fix them.